Skip to main content

 Welcome to Ita (Italy) vie (Life)

-Maria has more than 25 years experience in the restaurant business opening and managing.
-Even to this day she continues to refine and explore her art.
-This can be seen and tasted by the wide selection and ever-changing varieties in Itavie’s daily specials and dessert case.
-Once you think you’ve tasted everything, Maria and her business partner and French-Morrocan head cook, Younes Lahlou, will present another creation, a different take on a classic favorite, and always a delicious surprise.
+Maria has over 30 years of experience in the restaurant business, both opening and managing establishments.
+Even today, she continues to refine and explore her culinary art, as can be seen and tasted by the wide selection and ever-changing varieties in Itavie's daily specials and dessert case.

-Today, the recipes and culinary strategies that are generations old are alive in Itavie's offerings located in Spotsylvania Courthouse Village, or as Maria calls it, "La Piazza."
-We're only nine miles from Historic Downtown Fredericksburg, Virginia.
+Today, the recipes and culinary strategies that are generations old are alive in Itavie's offerings, located in Spotsylvania Courthouse Village, or as Maria calls it, "La Piazza."
+Itavie is only nine miles from Historic Downtown Fredericksburg, Virginia.

-A piazza is an open square in an Italian town and serves as the center of its locals and traveling public.
-In many of Italy's piazzas you'll find cafes, restaurants, a church or town hall on the main piazza.
+A piazza is an open square in an Italian town and serves as the center for locals and the traveling public.
+In many of Italy's piazzas, you'll find cafes, restaurants, and either a church or town hall on the main piazza.
 Many of Italy's towns and cities have beautiful main squares with decorative statues or fountains.

-Maria is very proud of her Italian roots just as much as she is proud of her American upbringing.
-European culture stirred into the "melting pot" of America are the two main ingredients of Itavie.
-This is why you can find Italian desserts, French dishes, and American comfort food all in one menu.
-Itavie is a very personal projection of Maria, one that she had always dreamed of being able to share with everyone.
+Maria is very proud of her Italian roots as well as her American upbringing.
+European culture stirred into the "melting pot" of America is a key ingredient of Itavie.
+This is why the menu features Italian desserts, French dishes, and American comfort food.
+Itavie is a very personal projection of Maria, one that she has always dreamed of sharing with everyone.

 The big cathedral of Palermo, Italy in "La Piazza."